pientaa/opening-black-box/README.md

 ### Configure ssh connection

 It's recommended to use aliases for connection to cluster.
-Otherwise, some scripts require modification.
+Otherwise, some scripts won't work.
 Modify `~/.ssh/config` following the pattern:

 ```bash